ZilchEngine/ZilchDocs/zilch_source_documentation/components.markdown

 Component Example
  #################

-The following example guides you through making a component in C++ and exposing it to Zero so that it can be added to a Cog, serialized, and interact with other components.
+The following example guides you through making a component in C++ and exposing it to Zilch so that it can be added to a Cog, serialized, and interact with other components.

 The bare minimum requirements for making a component are as follows:
 - You must publicly inherit from Component
-- You must use the ZeroDeclareType macro within the public section of the class
+- You must use the ZilchDeclareType macro within the public section of the class
 - You must implement the InitializeMeta function and bind the base Component class
-- Our macros currently expect the component to be within the Zero namespace
+- Our macros currently expect the component to be within the Zilch namespace

 Within the `CustomComponent.hpp` header file: